pulumi/docs/pulumi-hugo/themes/default/content/resources/getting-started-with-infrastructure-as-code-on-oracle-cloud/index.md

 ---
 # Name of the webinar.
 title: "Getting started with Infrastructure as Code on Oracle Cloud"
-meta_desc: "Learn the fundamentals of Infrastructure as Code (IaC) through guided exercises using Pulumi on Oracle Cloud Infrastructure."
+meta_desc: "Learn the fundamentals of Infrastructure as Code (IaC) and watch virtual networks and Kubernetes clusters materialize from a bit of Python and a few magical keystrokes."
 meta_image: "/images/resources/getting-started-oracle-josh-eli.png"

 # A featured webinar will display first in the list.